SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-18-moderna-vaccine-passes-vrbpac-review.md

 proposed the trials continue in double-blinded fashion, but that the patients be called in for a second treatment.
 Without the administering clinician's knowing what the second treatment was to be:
-- Those in the treatment arm get 2 doses of placebo without being told what it was, and
+- those in the treatment arm get 2 doses of placebo without being told what it was, and
-- Those in the treatment arm get 2 doses of the vaccine without being told what it was.
+- those in the treatment arm get 2 doses of the vaccine without being told what it was.

 This would permit the trial to keep collecting double-blind data, but at the cost of considerable complexity and money.